davidbdyer/mac-scripts/README.md

 Some of the bash aliases require additional software like youtube-dl.
 I use the bash scripts by making them executable and putting them in a folder within my path.

 ### Raycast
 Some of the scripts are set up to work with Raycast.
-Raycast works with many languages, including AppleScript and Bash..
+Raycast works with many languages, including AppleScript and Bash.

+### Services
+These files go in your ~/Library/Services, then in System Preferences > Keyboard > Shortcuts, you can assign a global keyboard shortcut and toggle if they appear in the Services contextual menu.
+For example "New Terminal at Folder" I use "ctrl + ~".
+You can also add them to the Quick Actions contextual menu in System Preferences >  Extensions >  Finder.
+To edit open them with Automator.